Hollyw00d/Accessible-ES6-JavaScript-Tabs/README.md

 # Accessible-ES6-JavaScript-Tabs
+- See an example of accessible ES5 JavaScript tabs (transpiled from ES6).
-Also see my CodePen.io link at https://codepen.io/hollyw00d/pen/PoPramM for a quick view of HTML, CSS, and JavaScript.
+- Also see my CodePen.io link at https://codepen.io/hollyw00d/pen/PoPramM for a quick view of HTML, CSS, and JavaScript.